Gateway, Inc.: 2000–2004: Faltering and consumer electronics

 Gateway's sales dropped in 2002 to $4.17 billion, with the number of personal computer system units falling from 3.4 million to 2.75 million.
 Gateway's American market share meanwhile shrunk from 9.3 percent in 1999 to 6.1 percent in 2002.
 In the beginning of the year, the company laid off 2,250 employees after they had closed 19 Country Stores, a pair of technical support call centers, an Internet sales office, and a research and development laboratory.
 Gateway reported a net loss of $297.7 million for 2002.
 In the beginning of 2003, Gateway instituted another restructuring, closing 76 of its 268 Gateway Country stores and laying off 1,900 more employees in the process.

 In 2003, Gateway began pivoting toward the sale of consumer electronics, introducing 118 new products across 22 categories.
 These products included digital cameras, flat-panel television sets, MP3 players, standalone DVD players, home theater PCs with built-in DVRs, and PDAs.
 The company's remaining 192 Gateway Country stores were renovated to accentuate these consumer electronics.
 Gateway meanwhile attempted to increase its enterprise sales by offering more general-purpose servers and network-attached storage devices.
 In late 2003, the company shut down its Hampton facility, and restricted the output of the assembly and refurbishing lines of their North Sioux City and Sioux Falls facilities.
 Manufacturing was moved largely overseas to Taiwan, with OEMs there manufacturing and assembling the parts for Gateway's notebooks and desktops.
 By 2003's end, Gateway let go of 1,800 more employees and were down to just 6,900 on their payroll.

-Also in late 2003, the U.S. Securities and Exchange Commission filed fraud charges against three former Gateway executives: CEO Jeff Weitzen, former chief financial officer John Todd, and former controller Robert Manza.
+Also in late 2003, the U.S. Securities and Exchange Commission filed fraud charges against three former Gateway executives: former CEO Jeff Weitzen, former chief financial officer John Todd, and former controller Robert Manza.
 The lawsuit alleged that the executives engaged in securities violations and misled investors about the health of the company.
 Weitzen was cleared of securities fraud in 2006; however, Todd and Manza were found liable for inflating revenue in a jury trial which concluded in March 2007.